Is a Foot and Ankle MRI right for you?

 When a radiologist or radiographer interprets the results of an MRI, they are primarily looking for discolouration.
 The bones of the scan will appear to be dark grey.
 If there are patches of lighter or darker colours, it could indicate fluid collection, fracture, or abnormal growth.

 Similar to the bones, the muscles and ligaments will also be different colours, usually light grey.
 The cartilage between the bones will appear very light, almost white.
 If there is discolouration in these structures it can indicate a tear, deterioration, or infection.
+Exactly how each tissue appears also depends on the type of scan sequence used, which is one reason interpretation is best left to specialists.

 Radiologists are specially trained in identifying even the small nuances of MRI images.